-We are often asked if the same API Key should be used for the iOS and Android versions of the same app or if web and mobile data should be tied together.
+We are often asked if the same API Key (same project) should be used for the iOS and Android versions of the same app or if web and mobile data should be tied together.
 The quick answer is that it highly depends on the kind of apps you have and the kind of analyses you want to do.

 For some cases each platform behavior is independent or different, so your top priority is to analyze how each platform (Android, iOS, and web) performs on its own.
 In other cases, understanding a user's behavior irrespective of the platform is the top priority -- you know your users can come from any platform, and you primarily care about a user's actions and not so much about the platform from which they did the action.